 The cracks show up in the same places, in roughly the same order.

-The first is email.
-Every email you send to a client is a data point that should be attached to that client's record.
+Every email you send to a client is a data point that should attach to that client's record.
 In a real CRM, this happens automatically through a browser extension or a connected mailbox.
 In Notion, every email has to be remembered, summarized, and pasted in by hand.
 The first month, you do it diligently.
-By month three, you have stopped, and your CRM is now a partial record that you no longer trust.
+By month three, you have stopped, and your CRM is now a partial record you no longer trust.

-The second is timing.
 Consulting deals are slow.
-A follow-up six weeks after a discovery call is normal, and the difference between that follow-up happening and not happening is often the difference between winning the engagement and losing it to silence.
+A follow-up six weeks after a discovery call is normal, and the difference between that follow-up happening and not happening is often the difference between winning and losing to silence.
 Notion has reminders, but they are scattered and easy to dismiss.
-A purpose-built CRM will surface a stale deal in a daily digest, on a pipeline view, and as an activity reminder, all at once.
+A purpose-built CRM surfaces a stale deal in a daily digest, on a pipeline view, and as an activity reminder, all at once.

-The third is the activity timeline.
-When you open a client record in HubSpot, you see a chronological log of every email, call, meeting, and note attached to that person.
-Before a follow-up, you scan the last ninety days of context in thirty seconds.
+When you open a client record in HubSpot, you see a chronological log of every email, call, meeting, and note.
+Before a follow-up, you scan ninety days of context in thirty seconds.
 In Notion, the same context is spread across pages, databases, and meeting notes that may or may not be linked.
-The friction of reconstructing context is small for one client.
+The friction is small for one client.
 For thirty, it is the reason you stop opening the CRM at all.

-The fourth is reporting.
-Most solo consultants do not need pipeline forecasting, but the moment you take on a partner or a part-time biz dev contractor, you need to know which deals are real, which are stuck, and where time is being spent.
-Notion can be coaxed into producing these views with formula properties and rollups, but the dashboard breaks the moment someone renames a select option, and nobody has time to fix it.
+The moment you take on a partner or a part-time biz dev contractor, you need to know which deals are real, which are stuck, and where time is being spent.
+Notion can be coaxed into these views with formula properties and rollups, but the dashboard breaks the moment someone renames a select option, and nobody has time to fix it.

 What to look for in a CRM as a consultant